 \subsection{Dimensionality Reduction}

 We proposed a method to reduce the amount of data that gets into the machine learning systems as the input features.
-Starting on the system proposed in (\citep{Fierro_2018}), we expand the number of absorption lines measurements, in order to have information of lines in the red part of the visual spectrum, and also lines of heavier elements such as MgII, etc. We choose 34 absorption lines that we think can be the minimal number to get high accuracy for both approaches.
+Starting on the system proposed in \citep{Fierro_2018}, we expand the number of absorption lines measurements, in order to have information of lines in the red part of the visual spectrum, and also lines of heavier elements such as SiIII, SiIV, etc. The lines of SiII (4128) and SiIII (4552), which are useful to restrict the Temperature of B stars, were excluded because most of the spectra are faint, with an equivalent width of thousandths or minor.
+Additionally, the SiII (4128) line has several neighboring lines, which increases the uncertainty of its equivalent width.

+We choose 34 absorption lines that we think can be the minimal number to get high accuracy for both approaches.
 These 34 lines are shown in Table \ref{tab: Lines}.
-For these lines, we check the possible neighbors lines that can be blended.
-The principal line is chosen as the most closed Ion to the centroid of the absorption line in the spectrum.
+For these lines, we check the possible neighbor lines that can be blended.
+The principal line is chosen as the closest Ion to the centroid of the absorption line in the spectrum.

 For the election of the lines, we also considered the lines that are easy to measure in most of the synthetic spectra, like isolated lines, lines where it is easy to establish the start and the end of the line with respect to the normalized continuum.
-In some cases, these problems can not be avoided so we also proposed a better way to consistently measure the equivalent width of the lines, using the theoretical centroid of the lines we take $centroid + \alpha$ as the right limit and $centroid - \alpha$ as the left limit and measure the equivalent-width between this limits, where $\alpha$ was established according to the numerical steps between the points of the synthetic spectra and the minimum distance between the line and the closest one.
-This type of alternative measure to the classical equivalent width proposed in (\citep{Worthey_1994}) and used recently by (\citep{Navarro_2012}), is an efficient way to determinate changes on absorption lines.
+In some cases, these problems can not be avoided so we also proposed a better way to consistently measure the equivalent width of the lines, using the theoretical centroid of the lines we take $centroid + \alpha$ as the right limit and $centroid - \alpha$ as the left limit, and measure the equivalent-width between this limits.
+Where $\alpha$ is unique for every line, and was established as a distance from the centroid of the line to near the continuum trying to avoid the next absorption or emission line.
+This type of alternative measure to the classical equivalent width proposed in \citep{Worthey_1994} and used recently by \citep{Navarro_2012}, is an efficient way to determine changes on absorption lines.